devopssteps/Azure-30-days-Full-course/PHASE-02-Azure-Storage-and-Databases/Day-06-Azure-Storage-Account.md

 ## Step 8

-Change Access Tier
+Change Access Tier<br>
-Select the object > click "change tier" at the top menu > Now select cool We can see:
+Select the object > click "change tier" at the top menu > Now select cool <br>
+We can see:

 Hot